 Uninfected Trachea on L. Courtesy The Animal and Plant Health Agency (APHA), Crown Copyright

-Formerly very common in Maine, being watched for re-occurrence.
+They were very common in Maine, and it is being watched for re-occurrence.

 Many of the treatments for the Varroa Mite, are also effective against the Tracheal Mite.
 The increase in Oxalic Acid Vaporization as a Varroa Mite treatment is thought by some to be tied to an increase in Tracheal Mite cases as the Oxalic Acid particles may not be small enough to reach and kill the mites.